zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 **attributes_bool_value** : If we have a boolean attribute named `success: true` .
 Then `true` is stored in this column as an array value.

-The attributes and resources can be added transformed using different processors and operators.
+The attributes and resources can be added and transformed using different processors and operators.
 You can read more about them [here](/docs/userguide/logs/#operators-for-parsing-and-manipulating-logs)

 ## Writing Clickhouse Queries for Dashboard Panels.